mdoege/PyPaint/README.md

     python pypaint.py [input image]

-Paint with the mouse.
+Paint with the left mouse button.
 Change active color with the mouse wheel (see colored square in top left corner).
+Switch to next tool with the right mouse button.

 #### Keys